 A candy thermometer is a necessary tool for making candy at home.
 Each stage occurs at a different range of temperatures, so keeping an eye on the thermometer will help you know when the sugar has reached the correct stage.
 If you don't have a candy thermometer, or would like to use an additional technique, you can try the cold water method.
 Each stage can be determined by what the syrup's consistency is when dropped into cold water.

-If you are using a candy thermometer and live in a higher altitude, you will need to do a bit of calculating: for every 500 feet above sea level, subtract one degree Fahrenheit from the stage's required temperature.
+If you are using a candy thermometer and live in a higher altitude, you will need to do a bit of calculating: for every 500 feet above sea level, subtract 1 F from the stage's required temperature.

 The Thread Stage

-The thread stage occurs between 223 and 235 F, the lowest temperature range in candy making.
+The thread stage occurs between 223 F and 235 F, the lowest temperature range in candy making.
 In addition to using a candy thermometer, you can determine the thread stage by dropping a spoonful of the hot syrup into a bowl of very cold water.
 If the syrup drips from a spoon and forms thin threads in cold water (resembling a spider's web), the thread stage has been reached.
 If it is still a liquid then it needs to be cooked to a higher temperature; if the syrup can be gathered into a ball when using your fingers, then it was overcooked to the soft-ball stage.

 Thread Stage Sweets